Corporate Finance Associates logo

 • Mid-market business owners planning an exit through sale, merger, or recapitalization

-• Established companies seeking acquisition targets or consolidation strategies with advisory expertise
+• Established companies seeking acquisition targets or consolidation strategies with advisory experience context

 • Privately-held and mid-cap public companies needing capital restructuring or growth capital coordination